We are the proud custodians of a young permaculture project at Rubha Phoil, Isle of Skye, Scotland.

 Within the woodland there are some clearings which are used to grow a variety of vegetables, herbs and flowers.
-We keep a couple of pigs, ducks, chickens and bees.
+We keep a couple of ducks and chickens.
 There are several camping pitches and a number of small huts which give visitors the chance to sleep close to nature, while still having the option of a hot shower and cooking facilities.

-We are in the observation phase and are in the process of making a permaculture design.
+We are in the process of making a permaculture design.

 If you use the word banana cake in the subject of your email, we know that you have read our profile and you will increase your chances for a positive reply.